luisvinatea/AeraSync/README.md

 AeraSync is a mobile and web application designed to streamline the calculation and tracking of the Standard Oxygen Transfer Rate (SOTR) and Standard Aeration Efficiency (SAE) for aerators in aquaculture ponds.
 The app provides a seamless interface for technicians to perform daily checkpointing, ensuring accurate and efficient monitoring of aeration performance.
 Future versions will incorporate AI-driven predictions to optimize aeration efficiency.

-AeraSync is built using Dart and Flutter, enabling cross-platform support for mobile (Android, iOS) and web.
-The web version is hosted on GitHub Pages at <https://luisvinatea.github.io/AeraSync/>.
+AeraSync is built using Dart and Flutter for the frontend, with a Python backend API, enabling cross-platform support for mobile (Android, iOS) and web.
+The web application is deployed at [https://aerasync-web.vercel.app](https://aerasync-web.vercel.app) and the documentation is hosted at [https://luisvinatea.github.io/AeraSync/](https://luisvinatea.github.io/AeraSync/).

 ## Features